PowerShell Scripting Cheatsheet¶

 More detailed formatting examples:

-Many articles suggest the disabling this security feature… DO NOT DO THIS
+Many articles on the internet suggest the disabling or trying to work around this security feature… PLEASE AVOID DOING THIS!

 PS> Get-ExecutionPolicy -list